There are child handprints all over my house. And I kind of love them.

 Actually, I display a lot of that evidence proudly.
 Really proudly.
 I read once that some celebrity (I can’t remember who but I remember it was a badass man) framed his kids’ artwork all over the house.
 I freaking loved that idea and totally adopted it.
 You want to talk about making your kid feel like a million bucks?
 That’ll do it.

-My children go to preschool a couple days a week and we put all their artwork on the fridge.
+My children go to preschool a couple days a week & we put all their artwork on the fridge.
+They also paint & create precious works of art daily at home.
 I call it Fridge Art.
 We keep adding more until we have used up every square inch of space and then we take it all down in preparation for the next round of masterpieces.
 I kid you not, the one time I didn’t put a craft my son brought home on the fridge immediately, he was disappointed.
 He knows that’s where it goes & it makes him proud.Side note: Whoever thought people wanted non-magnetic fridges thought wrong.
 Yes, the stainless is beautiful, but can I get a magnetic field somewhere up in there please?
 I should invest in scotch tape at the rate we go through it just hanging stuff on the fridge.Click To Tweet

 I vote to put everything on the fridge.
 Why not?
 It makes them feel so good.
 Hell, my husband had his best golf round last year and when he got home he taped his scorecard to the fridge next to our son’s drawings.
 No joke.
 I guess we never get too old for some things.
 Putting our “accomplishments” on the fridge is one of those things.
 (Hey hubby, if you’re reading this just know that I know that golf round was a true accomplishment and not an “accomplishment.”
 Ha.)